docksal/docksal/docs/advanced/file-sharing.md

 ## Windows

-On Windows Docksal sets up shares for all logical drives.
+On Windows, Docksal sets up shares for all logical drives.
 These shares can be only accessed by the current Windows user.